F-Plugins/AdminTools/README.md

 # Installation
 **Run openmod install Feli.AdminTools**

+### Plans
+- Add more commands
+- Add some options to make moderation better

 ## Commands
 - whois: A command know the owner of something you are looking at
   id: AdminTools.Commands.WhoIsCommand